GenAI governance is not one layer

 Enterprise fit for lifecycle governance, risk, compliance, and monitoring across generative AI and broader AI portfolios.

-Good fit when GenAI governance should connect to privacy, risk, third-party, and broader trust workflows.
+Check before buying when GenAI governance needs privacy, risk, third-party, and broader trust workflow context.

-Strong fit where GenAI governance requires runtime controls, secure adoption workflows, and policy enforcement.
+Prioritize where GenAI governance depends on runtime controls, secure adoption workflows, and policy enforcement.

-Good fit for monitoring, evaluations, explainability, and observability around production AI behavior.
+Most relevant if monitoring, evaluations, explainability, and observability around production behavior are the gap.

-Strong fit for teams using Databricks that want AI gateway governance close to data, models, and application development.
+A better fit for Databricks teams that want gateway governance close to data, models, and application development.

-Good fit where GenAI systems need inventory, lifecycle controls, approvals, and governance reporting across heterogeneous environments.
+Most relevant where GenAI systems need inventory, lifecycle controls, approvals, and governance reporting across mixed environments.

-For GenAI, pair governance workflow with technical enforcement.
-A policy document alone will not control tool sprawl, sensitive data use, runtime behavior, or unapproved applications.
+GenAI shortlists should separate management workflow from technical enforcement, then decide where both are needed.
+Policy approval alone will not control tool sprawl, sensitive data use, runtime behavior, or unapproved applications.

 Best AI agent governance platforms, AI policy management tools, AI incident reporting and monitoring tools.